 Lisa Vieles, Art

 Lisa works at the Lebanon Elementary School and has almost 20 years experience working in Early Childhood Education.
-Lisa is finishing her Visual Fine Arts Degree at Three Rivers Community College.
+Lisa is finishing her visual Fine Arts degree at Three Rivers Community College.
 She shares her love of art by focusing on both creativity and technique, and enjoys drawing, photography, ceramics, painting and pastels.
-This is Lisa’s first year at Arts Camp.